Bankrupt. Insolvent. In trouble. Fair or not, these are just a few words some people use to describe Social Security.

 It’s also key to remember that when you begin claiming Social Security matters.
 If you start claiming early or right at your full retirement age, you’ll receive less each month than if you wait until you’re 70 to start claiming.
 So claiming early because you’re worried about Social Security going under can be a mistake.

 Social Security is going to be there for baby boomers, Gen Xers, millennials, and likely younger generations as well.
 But counting on it to fund your retirement on its own may leave you falling short of your goals.
 A smarter strategy is for you to build additional retirement income sources through saving and investing.
-This way, you can consider Social Security benefits the piece of pie that goes with your home-cooked retirement income.

 1 Americans Make Hard Choices on Social Security, Report Highlights, Elisa A. Walker, Virginia P. Reno, and Thomas N. Bethell, National Academy of Social Insurance, October 2014, page 2